Learn what a work breakdown structure (WBS) is, when it's used, types of WBS, and how to use this project management tool.

 More easily identify which tasks should be done by whom because you can see where the expertise is needed most.

-There are different types of work breakdown structures that you can use to define deliverables and schedule tasks:
+You can use different types of work breakdown structures to define deliverables and schedule tasks:

 A process-oriented WBS decomposes work into the processes needed to accomplish it, such as requirements, design, development, and testing.
-The advantage of this type of breakdown structure is that it clarifies tasks and assigns task owners.
+This type of breakdown structure has the advantage of clarifying tasks and assigning task owners.
 It also makes it easy to assign resources and estimate time because they can be assigned at each level of the structure.
-Process-oriented WBS provides clear milestones and thus is often preferred by clients.
+Process-oriented WBS provides clear milestones and is thus often preferred by clients.

 Similar to a process-oriented WBS, a phase-based WBS is a project management approach that breaks projects down into phases, each of which has its own purpose and features.
 The phases are usually broken down into smaller tasks, which are typically broken down even further into simpler tasks.